-With so many amazing things to see and do, planning your first trip to Cowtown can prove overwhelming.
-And while there are a few must-dos, here is a rundown of everything you need to consider adding to your trip itinerary.
+With so many amazing things to see and do, planning your first trip to Cowtown can seem overwhelming.
+From must-dos to unexpected finds, here is a rundown of activities to add to your itinerary.

 Take in the History